 The Lord once told me I was going to a particular church where I had interviewed with their committee.
 I loved the church, the town, and the committee.
-Then, not long after, our state denominational weekly announced that another pastor had been called there.
+Then, not long after, our denominational weekly announced that another pastor had been called there.
 I said, “Lord?
 What about this?”
-He said to me–seriously, He really did–“Sit tight.
+He said to me–seriously, He did–“Sit tight.
 Just wait.”

 You were going to be invited to speak here or minister there.
 Then, abruptly, you weren’t.

 The emails from the church leader indicated that his pastor, a longtime friend, had recommended me to lead a conference of a particular nature in their church.
 The layman had heard me speak in their church once before, and was excited.
 He would be setting up a conference call with me and one other leader soon.

 We had the conference call while my wife and I were in the car, en route somewhere.
 It was a good session and everything seemed promising.

 So, what happened?
 Answer: I will probably never know and do not need to know.

 Recently, a pastor in another part of this state emailed to ask about me preaching on a particular date.
 I replied and waited.
 Nothing.
 I wrote again, two more times in fact, and nothing.